rodan/sigdup/README.md

 ## sigdup

-This project converts logic signals captured via [sigrok](https://www.sigrok.org/) or [pulseview](https://www.sigrok.org/wiki/PulseView) (.sr files), allows the user to select the channels of interest and finally reproduces the signals on the P3.0-P3.7 pins of the MSP-EXP430FR5994 development board. currently signals slower than 35kHz are supported.
+This project converts logic signals captured via [sigrok](https://www.sigrok.org/) or [pulseview](https://www.sigrok.org/wiki/PulseView) (.sr files), allows the user to select the channels of interest and finally reproduces the signals on the P3.0-P3.7 pins of a [MSP-EXP430FR5994 development board](https://www.ti.com/tool/MSP-EXP430FR5994). currently signals slower than 35kHz are supported.

 ```
  source:       https://github.com/rodan/sigdup